Vaginal Breech Birth Revolution

 Vaginal Breech Birth Awareness

 There are excellent sources of information on breech vaginal birth.
-There are unfortunate examples, too, like hands on, or training videos where improper understanding of the breech cardinal movements leave the video mismatched to reality (more on that later).
+There are unfortunate examples, too, like hands on, or training videos where improper understanding of the breech cardinal movements leave the video mismatched to physiology (more on that later).
 Louwen and Rietter’s study (soon to be published) on upright and hands-off gives statistics far improved over those resulting from lithotomy position and partial breech extraction, the western norm.
 Sadly, getting those stats published doesn’t seem to fit with American goals in obstetrics.
 So meanwhile, here’s where to go to find best practice information:

 - Visit Understanding Birth Better, the website of Betty-Anne Daviss and Ken Johnson of Ottawa for their up-to-date breech information and published journal article.